f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_Nutanix.rst

 .. image:: ./Assets/stage_1_verification.jpg

-Now, before proceeding to Stage 2, couple of BIG-IPs are deployed in Nutanix and no configs were done to it.
+3. Now we need to deploy couple of BIG-IPs in Nutanix with no configs.

 Refer to
 `BIG-IP Deployment on Nutanix